wangconglin87/learn/rc_planes/FliteTest.md

 ---

+### Flite Test Power Pack C (Fixed Wing Large)
+The Flite Test Power Pack "C" contains everything needed to power one of the Swappable (single engine) Planes.
+This kit completes everything you need to build a Flite Test single engine Swappable airplanes.
+The only other components you will need to fly is a battery, charger, transmitter, and receiver.
+The included motor and ESC comes pre-soldered with 3.5mm Bullets and XT60 Connector.

+**Pack Includes:**
+* Motor - EMAX GT2215/10 (1100kV) * 1
+* ESC - EMAX BLHeli 30A ESC * 1
+* Servos - 9 Gram EMAX ES08AII servo * 6
+* Y-Lead(12'') * 1
+* Extensions(12'') * 4
+* Linkage Stoppers * 6
+* HQ Propellers 10x4.5 Slow Fly * 2
+* 1.5mm Allen Wrench * 1
+* Philips Screwdriver * 1

+---

 ### Flite Test Power Pack C (Twin Engines)(Fixed Wing Large)
 The Flite Test Power Pack "C" contains everything needed to power one of the Swappable (twin engine) Planes.
 This kit completes everything you need to build